Whitehorse Planning Scheme & Amendments

 All land in the municipality is covered by the Whitehorse Planning Scheme.

-The local planning policies and MSS identify long term directions about land use and development in the municipality, presents a vision for its community and other stakeholders, and provides the basis for the zone and overlay requirements and particular provisions in the scheme.
+The local planning policies identify long term directions about land use and development in the municipality, presents a vision for its community and other stakeholders, and provides the basis for the zone and overlay requirements and particular provisions in the scheme.

 The zone and overlay requirements and particular provisions discuss the type of use and development allowed in each zone, any additional requirements on land that is covered by an overlay and requirements for any specific uses and development.